-Paper to be sat: Paper 1 - 1 hour 15 mins Paper 2 - 1 hour 5 mins Topics to be covered Tectonic Processes and Hazards Globalisation in the exam: Coastal Landscapes and Change Regenerating Places (Only the content that has been covered up to the exam).
+Paper to be sat: Paper 1 - 1 hour 15 mins Paper 2 - 1 hour 15 mins Topics to be covered in the exam: Tectonic Processes and Hazards Coastal Landscapes and Change (Only the content that has been covered up to the exam).
+Globalisation Regenerating Places (Only the content that has been covered up to the exam).